 The worry is that we apparently operate, in important respects, as vending machines do.
 We respond to incoming stimuli solely in virtue of our intrinsic makeup and the intrinsic character of the stimuli.
 But if our thoughts possess their content in virtue of our standing in complicated environmental–social–historical relations to our surroundings, it is hard to see how such contents could make a causal difference in our psychological economy, how they could figure in the production of behavior.
 Thoughts have contents, but these contents could have no direct influence on the operation of mental mechanisms (Stich 1978; Kim 1982; Fodor 1980, 1987, ch.
 2, 1991; Jackson and Pettit 1988).

 But this might be too hasty.
 Far from precluding the causal efficacy of content, the surrogates might in fact play a role in ensuring it.
-Note that while Lilian's intrinsic properties don't guarantee the contents of her beliefs, her intrinsic properties are, in her environment, reliably correlated with these contents—so reliably, in fact, that content, in spite of being extrinsic, enters into the counterfactuals or laws often thought to ground causal efficacy.
+Note that while Lilian’s intrinsic properties don’t guarantee the contents of her beliefs, her intrinsic properties are, in her environment, reliably correlated with these contents—so reliably, in fact, that content, in spite of being extrinsic, enters into the counterfactuals or laws often thought to ground causal efficacy.
 It seems clear, after all, that if Lilian had not believed there was water in front of her, she would not have extended her hand.
-This counterfactual could be secured by the fact that Lilian's believing “There's water in front of me” covaries with some internal state of her brain, but the counterfactual, for all that, is still true.
+This counterfactual could be secured by the fact that Lilian’s believing “There’s water in front of me” covaries with some internal state of her brain, but the counterfactual, for all that, is still true.
 A similar point could be made using (hedged) laws connecting content with behavior.
-The terrain here in any case is similar to that explored earlier in §§5.3–4, though the extrinsic nature of content introduces its own complexities (see, e.g., Yablo 1997 on the counterfactuals; Braun 1991; Fodor 1995 on the laws).
+The terrain here in any case is similar to that explored earlier in §§5.3–4, though the extrinsic nature of content introduces its own complexities.
+(On the counterfactuals, see Mele 1992, ch.
+2; Yablo 1997; on the laws, see Braun 1991; Fodor 1995.)

 There’s a more direct way that the intrinsic surrogates might secure the efficacy of content: perhaps the surrogate properties are content, or rather a kind of content.
 Distinguish narrow from broad content.
 Think of narrow content as the content of a representational state of mind minus its “broad” components.
 Consider Lilian (or Lilian’s brain) and an intrinsically indiscernible brain in a vat wired to a supercomputer.
 Grant that Lilian and the envatted brain entertain intrinsically indiscernible thoughts with utterly different representational contents.
 Now imagine that we could abstract a common element from the contents of Lilian’s and the brain’s intrinsically indiscernible thoughts.
 This element is their narrow content.
 Because narrow content is something all intrinsic duplicates must have in common, the hope is that such content could be the very intrinsic properties that produce behavior.